Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 ##### First stage -- traverse of the first level BVH tree

 After successful building of the selection frustum, the algorithm starts traversal of the object-level BVH tree.
 The nodes containing axis-aligned bounding boxes are tested for overlap with the selection frustum following the terms of *separating axis theorem (SAT)*.
 When the traversal goes down to the leaf node, it means that a candidate object with possibly overlapping sensitive entities has been found.
 If no such objects have been detected, the algorithm stops and it is assumed that no object needs to be selected.
 Otherwise it passes to the next stage to process the entities of the found selectable object.

 ##### Second stage -- traversal of the second level BVH tree

 At this stage it is necessary to determine if there are candidates among all sensitive entities of one object.

 First of all, at this stage the algorithm checks if there is any transformation applied for the current object.
 If it has its own location, then the correspondingly transformed frustum will be used for further calculations.
 At the next step the nodes of the second level BVH tree of the given object are visited to search for overlapping leaves.
 If no such leafs have been found, the algorithm returns to the second stage.
 Otherwise it starts processing the found entities by performing the following checks:
   - activation check - the entity may be inactive at the moment as it belongs to deactivated selection;
-  - tolerance check - current selection frustum may be too large for further checks as it is always built with the maximum tolerance among all activated entities.
-Thus, at this step the frustum may be scaled.
+  - tolerance check - current selection frustum may be too large for further checks as it is always built with the maximum tolerance among all activated entities;
+    thus, at this step the frustum may be scaled.

 After these checks the algorithm passes to the last stage.

 ##### Third stage -- overlap or inclusion test of a particular sensitive entity

 If the entity is atomic, a simple SAT test is performed.
 In case of a complex entity, the third level BVH tree is traversed.
 The quantitative characteristics (like depth, distance to the center of geometry) of matched sensitive entities is analyzed and clipping planes are applied (if they have been set).
 The result of detection is stored and the algorithm returns to the second stage.

 @subsubsection occt_visu_2_2_3 Packages and classes